openSUSE/openSUSE-git/git-native-packaging.md

 ## Managing a project in git

+Where there's one package there's usually more.
+It is desirable to build packages together and have a single git revision to refer to the composition.
+In OBS' terms that's called a project.
+A project is basically a directory that contains packages in subdirectories.

 ### Monorepo/subtree approach

 The same approach that works for single packages also works on project level.
-A project basically is an aggregation of packages in subdirectories.
-Means commits to the project need to refer to a tree that contains the package in a subdirectory.
+As a project is an aggregation of packages in subdirectories, the commits in the project need to refer to trees that contain the packages in subdirectories.

 With this approach the whole history of all packages and their upstreams would be in one giant repository.
 When setting it up the